MegaPast2Future/PHYLACINE_1.2/docs/README.md

 ### Download the data
 To download the archival version of PHYLACINE (Version 1.2.0) or to read our detailed metadata, vist our page on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).

-To see the latest development version of PHYLACINE (Also Version 1.2.0 as we haven't updated anything yet), check out our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
+To see the latest version of PHYLACINE (Version 1.2.1), check out our [GitHub repo](https://github.com/MegaPast2Future/PHYLACINE_1.2).
 <br><br>
 <br><br>